huggingface/diffusers/docs/source/en/using-diffusers/from_pipe.md

 AttributeError: 'NoneType' object has no attribute 'image_projection_layers'
 ```

-Please keep in mind that we cannot guarantee that the pipeline methods will work properly on a new pipeline you created using the `from_pipe` method.
-For example, the `enable_model_cpu_offload` method installs hooks to the model components based on a unique offloading sequence for each pipeline.
-Therefore, if models are run in a different order in the new pipeline, the CPU offloading may not work correctly.
-We recommend always re-applying the pipeline method on the new pipeline created using the `from_pipe` method.
+Please note that the pipeline methods may not function properly on a new pipeline created using the `from_pipe` method.
+For instance, the `enable_model_cpu_offload` method installs hooks to the model components based on a unique offloading sequence for each pipeline.
+Therefore, if the models are executed in a different order in the new pipeline, the CPU offloading may not work correctly.

+To ensure proper functionality, we recommend re-applying the pipeline methods on the new pipeline created using the `from_pipe` method.

-You can also add or subtract model components let's now create a AnimateDiff pipeline with an additional `MotionAdapter` module
+You can also add or subtract model components when you create new pipelines.
+Let's now create a AnimateDiff pipeline with an additional `MotionAdapter` module

 ```bash
 from diffusers import AnimateDiffPipeline, MotionAdapter, DDIMScheduler